(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that in 2017, there were over 4,400 admissions to substance abuse treatment programs for primary abuse of non-benzodiazepine sedatives, which includes Lunesta.

-It’s also worth noting that long-term use of Lunesta or other sedatives can lead to physical dependence and withdrawal symptoms when the medication is discontinued.
+Long-term Lunesta use can lead to physical dependence and withdrawal symptoms when the medication is discontinued.
 This is why it’s important not to exceed the recommended dosage or frequency of use and to seek medical guidance before quitting the medication.

-If you or someone you know is struggling with Lunesta addiction or misuse, it’s essential to seek help from a healthcare provider or a substance abuse treatment professional.
-They can provide guidance and support in safely discontinuing the medication and developing a recovery plan.
+If you or someone you know is struggling with Lunesta addiction or severe Lunesta side effects, it’s essential to seek help from a healthcare provider or a substance abuse treatment professional.
+The We Level Up treatment center network can provide guidance and support in safely discontinuing the medication and developing a recovery plan.

 10 Million